-Fair employment practices do more than keep MicroSave in compliance with applicable labour and employment laws.
-They contribute to a culture of respect, trust and dignity.
-MicroSave is committed to complying with all laws pertaining to freedom of association, privacy, collective bargaining, immigration, working time, wages and hours, as well as laws prohibiting forced, compulsory and child labour and employment discrimination.
-Beyond legal compliance, we strive to create an environment considerate of all employees wherever MicroSave conducts business.
+Fair employment practices do more than keep MSC in compliance with applicable labor and employment laws.
+They contribute to a culture of respect, trust, and dignity.
+MSC is committed to complying with all laws pertaining to freedom of association, privacy, collective bargaining, immigration, working time, wages and hours, as well as laws prohibiting forced, compulsory and child labor and employment discrimination.
+Beyond legal compliance, we strive to create an environment considerate of all employees wherever MSC conducts business.